 Chefs have always recommended parallel modular kitchens as the most efficient layout.
-This layout of modular kitchens have two long working areas facing each other against two walls.
-It provides not only plenty of working space for numerous appliances but also huge storage space.
+This layout of modular kitchens has two long working areas facing each other against two walls.
+It provides not only plenty of working space for numerous appliances but also a huge storage space.
 This type of layout is suitable for all types of homes but is apt for long and narrow kitchen spaces.

 3. L SHAPED LAYOUT

 Functionality is the main aim of this kitchen layout.
 A single unit spread across two adjoining two walls will provide with ample amount of free space.
 Being discreet and versatile at the same time, often termed as open kitchens this type of layout has opted for compact apartments.
 One can even have a small, conjoint and cozy dining space for two people.

 4. U-SHAPED LAYOUT

 Fond of cooking?
 A 3 way accessible, U-shaped modular kitchen layout is the best option for you.
 If you are looking for enormous counter space, extra wall, and floor cabinets this the ideal layout for you.
 Not to forget U-shaped kitchen layouts are best suited for spacious apartments.
 While offering you versatility, this layout can be little heavy on the pockets.

 5. PENINSULA LAYOUT

 Peninsula Layout of modular kitchens has a little extra counter space for either dining or entertainment purpose.
 However, unlike an Island layout, the extra space is connected to the main counter space.
 A Peninsula layout has all the advantages of the Island layout while using less floor space and being more useful for small homes.
 Peninsula Modular kitchens offer well-defined boundaries, separate cooking space and the dining spaces also offer plenty of storage.